 The Council has been monitoring fish species distribution in the Manganui River catchment since 1990.
 Electric fishing techniques and spotlighting at night have been used for this purpose.
-Following on from recommendations in previous monitoring reports, trout were captured at the head of the true right bank fish pass during the autumn and early winter of 2016.
-The trapping was reported in the 2015-2016 monitoring report (TRC, 2016), while any tag returns, where fisherman report catching tagged fish, will be reported in subsequent reports.
+Following on from recommendations in previous monitoring reports, trout were captured at the head of the true right bank fish pass during the autumn and early winter of 2016 and tagged.
+The trapping was reported in the 2015-2016 monitoring report (TRC, 2016), while any tag returns, where fisherman report catching tagged fish, will be documented in subsequent reports.

-One fish survey was completed in the 2016-2017 monitoring period, with a four site spotlighting survey undertaken in the Mangaotea Stream.
+One fish survey was completed in the 2017-2018 monitoring period, with a six site electric fishing survey undertaken in the Manganui River.